canidlogic/infrared/doc/Op.md

     - ptr [p:Pointer]

 Construct a new pointer object and push it onto the stack.
 The pointer starts out as a header pointer.

-    [p:Pointer] reset [p:Pointer]

-Pop a pointer off the stack, reset it to a header pointer, and push it back on the stack.
-For other kinds of pointer modifications, use the suffixed numeric operations documented in the script specification.

 ## Graph construction operations